Research

 (2) Apiculture Division

-1. Breeding of New Apis cerana and Apis mellifera
+1. Breeding of new Apis cerana and Apis mellifera

-Korean Apis cerana population has greatly decreased in recent years by Sacbrood virus.
-The Sacbrood virus (SBV), a causative agent of larval death and colony collapse. therefore, development of methods to counter this viral disease is urgently needed.
-SBV disease, it is of paramount importance to have reliable methods that ensure for the propagation, breeding, and mating control of queens, such as artificial queen rearing and instrumental insemination techniques.
-Finally, we bred two line(Halla, Backdo) Apis cerana to against Sacbrood virus(2018).
-We evaluated honey collection, hibernation, and hygienic behavior of the triple crossed hybrid honeybees (Apis mellifera) which was selected among 8 cross combinations from 6 inbred lines in South Korea.
-The average honey collected by the triple cross hybrid (AC×D) was 10.7kg, which was higher than by other cross combinations, 6.1~9.1kg, or by commercial line, 5.3~6.5kg, as control group.
+The Korean Apis cerana population has greatly decreased in recent years due to the Sacbrood virus (SBV), a causative agent of larval death and colony collapse.
+Therefore, development of methods to counter this viral disease is urgently needed, and it is of paramount importance to have reliable methods that ensure for the propagation, breeding, and mating control of queens, such as artificial queen rearing and instrumental insemination techniques.
+We bred two lines (Halla, Backdo) Apis cerana against the Sacbrood virus (2018), evaluating the honey collection, hibernation, and hygienic behavior of triple-crossed hybrid honeybees (Apis mellifera) which were selected from 8 cross combinations of 6 inbred lines in South Korea.
+The average honey collected by the triple-cross hybrid (AC×D) was 10.7kg, which was higher than other cross combinations, 6.1~9.1kg, or the commercial line, 5.3~6.5kg, the control group.

 (3) Agricultural Microbiology Division